 Dogs and Boston Parks

 The Boston Parks and Recreation Department welcomes all City residents to enjoy our neighborhood parks.
 We are stewards of a park system that must cater to a wide cross-section of users.
 Not all of our patrons are dog owners or dog lovers.
-Dogs are welcome in our parks with the exception of the following rule for the Public Garden: No person shall have or allow any animal, including a cat or dog, with the exception of a seeing eye dog for a blind or handicapped person, on a leash, within the boundaries of the Public Garden.
+Dogs are welcome in our parks as long as the rules are followed.

 While most dogs may be well-behaved, we have to consider the health and safety of others.
 We want other dog owners, joggers, pedestrians, and children to all enjoy their time in our parks.